brkarcher/brkarcher.github.io/shadow.md

 Erefar examined the letter and was convinced.

-It lurked between the lines, but it was plain to a careful observer: the Chancellor's preferred solution was a dithering legalistic negotiation with the conquering army.
+It lurked between the lines, but it was plain to a careful observer: the chancellor's preferred solution was a dithering legalistic negotiation with the conquering army.
 There was no denying the fact that the College would stand aside while armies ransacked villages, butchered levied sons, and besieged starving cities, from this point forevermore.

 And then there was the skulduggery at the edges.
 Why Sister Tethys?
 Erefar was sure that if he followed up on that he would find an unbecoming appointment or a discreet exchange of value.